Javier Ceriani

 Javier Ceriani (born 25 January 1971 in Buenos Aires, Argentina) is an Argentine television and radio show host and actor.
 He was a co-host, along with Elisa Beristain, of a gossip show named "Chisme No Like" and was a contestant on Survivor Mexico 2022.

 Ceriani is a resident of the United States.

 As of 2025, he hosts "Javier Ceriani" on Sirius XM.

 Biography

 Ceriani was born in Buenos Aires.
 In 2001, Ceriani moved to Miami, Florida.
 In 2018, "Chisme No Like" debuted on YouTube, co-hosted by Ceriani and Eliza Beristain.
 On 21 November 2024, the show was cancelled.
 Internal conflicts led to the cancellation of the show.

 In 2010, Ceriani earned an Emmy Award for his interview with Virginia Vallejo, Pablo Escobar's former lover.
 Ceriani has two Emmy Awards.

-In 2025, Ceriani had a new show on Sirius XM, the eponymous show, "Javier Ceriani".
+In 2025, Ceriani had a new show on SiriusXM, the eponymous show, "Javier Ceriani".

 Controversies

 Ceriani has been involved in a series of controversies: